autumn-info-442a/Team-Doctors/design-spec.md

 ![Make a Selection Message](./design-spec-images/symptomatic.png)

-After clicking the next button, the user will be asked if they are symptomatic or not with yes/no boxes.

 After clicking next, you will be taken to a screen that asks whether or not the user has insurance and whether or not they have a referral.
 Referral will be defined under its respective question.
 Both questions will have Yes/No checkboxes underneath.

 ![Referral and Insurance Page](./design-spec-images/insured-referral.png)